 For the sphere on the left, the shininess is 0, which leads to an ugly specular "highlight" that almost covers an entire hemisphere.
 Going from left to right, the shininess increases by 16 from one sphere to the next.

 In pure diffuse reflection, an incoming ray of light is scattered in all directions equally.
 A viewer would see reflected light from all points on the surface.
 If the incoming light arrives in parallel rays that evenly illuminate the surface, then the surface would appear to the viewer to be evenly illuminated.
 (If different rays strike the surface at different angles, as they would if they come from a nearby lamp or if the surface is curved, then the amount of illumination at a point depends on the angle at which the ray hits the surface at that point, but not on the angle of the line from that point to the user.)

-When light strikes a surface, some wavelengths of light can be absorbed, some can be reflected diffusely, and some can be reflected specularly.
+When light strikes a surface, some of the light can be absorbed, some can be reflected diffusely, and some can be reflected specularly.
 The amount of reflection can be different for different wavelengths.
-The degree to which a material reflects light of different wavelengths is what constitutes the color of the material.
+The degree to which a material reflects light of various wavelengths is what constitutes the color of the material.
 We now see that a material can have two different colors—a diffuse color that tells how the material reflects light diffusely, and a specular color that tells how it reflects light specularly.
 The diffuse color is the basic color of the object.
 The specular color determines the color of specular highlights.
 The diffuse and specular colors can be the same; for example, this is often true for metallic surfaces.
 Or they can be different; for example, a plastic surface will often have white specular highlights no matter what the diffuse color.

 here is a demo that lets you experiment with the material properties that we have discussed so far.
 Read the help text in the demo for more information.